Thanks for stopping by our Summer of 2023 Pattern Reruns. This is a popular stripe and color combo made by Annie. Enjoy!

-My darling daughter Annie made and designed this blanket for her soon to be nephew arriving this December!
+My darling daughter Annie made and designed this blanket for her soon to be nephew.
 I absolutely love the colors she chose for him and how she designed the stripe pattern.

 First, she decided that the white spaces would be the same width: 10 rows.
 Then she wanted the colorful stripe section to be double that: 20 rows.
 But inside the 20 rows, she used all four colors in whatever number would add up to 20 and with the rule that the colors would always appear in the same order.

 I loved what she was doing and a few weeks ago I made matching hats for her and the new baby.